lancelote/advent_of_code/README.md

 Solver uses [advent-of-code-data][1] to fetch tasks from the server.
 You need to set up a token for it to work.
 See the [instruction][2].

-I use Python 3.11 for development.
-The code should work fine with older versions.
+I use Python 3.12 for development.
+The code should work fine with older versions, but it is not guaranteed.

 To install requirements (virtual environment is recommended)